cheul0518/CS528/Lab1/Task2.md

 #### Questions

 - Question 4: Can you set the IP packet length field to an arbitary value, regardless of how big the actual packet is?
   - No I cannot.
-The IP packet length field should be the sum of the IP header size and ICMP header size.
-If it's not, then you will get the invalid argument error from sendto().
+The IP packet length field should be the actual size of the IP packet.
+If it's not, then sendto() will alert the invalid argument error.

 - Question 5: Using the raw socket programming, do you have to calculate the checksum for the IP header?
   - The system will do the job so you don't have to caculate the checksum for the IP header.